wrote/rm/documentary/1-API/index.md

 Removes a path to either a file or directory.

-%EXAMPLE: example/example, ../src => @wrote/rm%
+%EXAMPLE: example, ../src => @wrote/rm%

-%FORK example/example%
+%FORK example%